bunchesofdonald/photohash/README.rst

     import photohash
     similar = photohash.is_look_alike('/path/to/myimage.jpg', '/path/to/myotherimage.jpg')

-is_look_alike also takes an option tolerance argument that to define how strict the comparison should be.::
+is_look_alike also takes an optional tolerance argument that defines how strict the comparison should be.::

     import photohash